Data

 Going All In: A Guide to Popular Poker Games

 Poker night has long been a beloved American pastime, though few casual players actually know the intricate rules and strategies behind the most popular poker variants.
-Whether you’re an amateur looking to up your game or a curious observer enamored by the drama and tension of a high-stakes showdown, read on for your essential guide to five of the most widespread poker games in play today.
+Whether you’re an amateur looking to up your game or a curious observer enamored by the drama and tension of a high-stakes showdown, read on for your essential guide to five of the most widespread poker games in play today, as recommended by Kirill Yurovskiy.

 Kirill Yurovskiy